 After taking a million photos as the sun set, and possibly getting a few grains of sand in my camera lens grrrrrr, we ate a traditional Bedouin dinner all cooked on an open fire and then sat around and listened to some traditional music played on drums.

-After a painful ride, well for the guys anyway so they said, back through the waking desert to our waiting cars we headed to Todra Gorge.
+After a painful ride, especially for the guys, back through the waking desert to our waiting cars we headed to Todra Gorge.
 On our journey we were presented with lush green valleys below us lined with palm trees and farms growing a variety of fruits and oil-producing plants and trees.
 We stopped at one of the oases and walked through community gardens where all members take responsibility for the farming and share the profits, love this idea!
 While there, we met a spritely one hundred and twenty year old man!
 He was full of smiles and jokes, not that I understood them.

 Ait Benhaddou is overlooked by a fortress that provides excellent views of the old town.
 On our way up to the top we were fortunate to stop at a local’s house for tea and a tour of the compound.
 The lady was incredibly hospitable and happy for us to learn about her lifestyle.

 It was then on to the pièce de résistance, Marrakech.
-Once we passed the highest point on the road to Marrakech the landscape became more lush and fertile, though in saying this they grow so many fruits and useful plants throughout the country, no matter how harsh the land may seem.
+Once we passed the highest point on the road to Marrakech the landscape became more lush and fertile.
+However, they grow so many fruits and useful plants throughout the country, no matter how harsh the land may seem.

 Our fabulous guide had organised for us to stay at a traditional riad in Marrakech, a Moroccan house with an interior garden or courtyard.